 - Targets for active fund mandates are set to outperform the benchmark by a set percentage through active stock selection and asset allocation.
-Fund managers with active fund mandates are Insight, Baillie Gifford (LCIV), CQS (LCIV), Insight, Macquarie, Morgan Stanley (LCIV), Pantheon, Ruffer (LCIV) and Quinbrook. - Targets for passive funds are set to achieve the benchmark through investment in a stable portfolio.
-Fund managers with passive fund mandates are Abrdn and LGIM.
+Fund managers with active fund mandates are Abrdn, Insight, Baillie Gifford (LCIV), CQS & PIMCO (LCIV), CVC Credit, Insight, Macquarie, Man Group, Morgan Stanley (LCIV), Pantheon, Ruffer (LCIV) and Quinbrook. - Targets for passive funds are set to achieve the benchmark through investment in a stable portfolio.
+LGIM are the Fund's only passive holdings.